sindresorhus/gulp-recess/readme.md

 failureCount: 0,			// `int`: number of errors
 results: [],				// array of recess failure details
 errors: [],					// Recess errors
-opt: {},					// The options passed to recess
+options: {},				// The options passed to recess
 }
 ```